Ecosystem-based adaptation: Principles and standards for implementing EBA

-These principles are complemented by safeguards, which are social and environmental measures to avoid unintended consequences of EbA to people, ecosystems and biodiversity.
+These principles are complemented by safeguards, which are social and environmental measures to avoid unintended consequences of EBA to people, ecosystems and biodiversity.

-Standards have also been developed to help practitioners understand what interventions qualify as EbA, including the elements of helping people adapt to climate change, making active use of biodiversity and ecosystem services, and being part of an overall adaptation strategy.
+Standards have also been developed to help practitioners understand what interventions qualify as EBA, including the elements of helping people adapt to climate change, making active use of biodiversity and ecosystem services, and being part of an overall adaptation strategy.

-Challenges to be addressed for greater adoption of EbA
+Challenges

 Although interest in Ecosystem-based Adaptation has grown, and meta-analyses of case studies are demonstrating the efficacy and cost-effectiveness of EbA interventions, there are recognized challenges that should be addressed or considered to increase adoption of the approach.
 These include: